lilcfar/OPSRC-CHAMP/README.md

-# OPSRC-CHAMP
+# Champlain API

-Open source software for Champlain college
+The goal of this project is to create a centralized API for accessing Champlain College's data.